Table of Contents

 The thoracic outlet is the passageway from the lower neck to the axilla.
 It is made of the following:

-- the clavicle, sternoclavicular joint and manubrium of the sternum anteriorly.
+- Clavicle, sternoclavicular joint and manubrium of the sternum anteriorly

 Structures that Pass Through the Thoracic Outlet

 This is an important triangle in the neck anatomy in association with the thoracic outlet.
-Base of the triangle is formed by the first rib and the other two equal sides are made by the anterior and middle scalene muscles.
+The base of the triangle is formed by the first rib and the other two equal sides are made by the anterior and middle scalene muscles.
 Many important structures pass through the triangle.
 These include

 Thoracic Outlet Syndrome (TOS)